Presenting data effectivley is a significant challenge for many presenters

 How to present data

-- Find out how much your audience already know.
+– How much your audience already know.
 The easiest way to do that is to ask them.

-- Find out what they want and need to know and why; ask them.
+– What they want and need to know and why.

-- Put yourself in their shoes and imagine how they may be feeling about attending your presentation, what they may be dreading and what would interest and excite them.
+– How they may be feeling about attending your presentation, what they may be dreading and what would interest and excite them.

 – Filter the data.
 In other words, be mercenary with the facts and resist the urge to tell them everything you know.